 The pandemic has prevented me from getting out to paint this year and the only reference photos I've been able to take are of the skies seen from our deck.
 So in order to scratch the plein air itch, I've taken to doing "virtual paint outs"—painting in the studio the same way as I do on location.

 This blog post is a quick look at some of these new paintings.
 They are all based, in part, on a Google Maps street view.

 Google Maps is a great tool for finding some new reference material.
-The main challenges of using this as source material is that you lose both the spontaneity of painting in the open air and the experience of being present at the location plus the distortion from the wide angle lenses.
+The main challenges of using this as source material are losing the experience of being present at the location plus the distortion from the wide angle lenses.
 However, you do feel less rushed and have a bathroom close at hand, so it's not all bad.

 Range Road.
 10x16, oil on linen.
 2020.